alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

 To visit Iguazu Falls you can either stay in Argentina, in Puerto Iguazú, or in Brazil, in Foz do Iguaçu.
 You need about one hour to get from one city to the other, and there are a lot of buses that travel between them throughout the day.

-Because we visited Iguazu Falls as part of a longer trip in Argentina, Chile and Uruguay, to keep things as simple as possible, we chose to stay in Puerto Iguazú.
+We visited Iguazu Falls as part of a longer trip in Argentina, Chile and Uruguay, and, to keep things as simple as possible, we chose to stay in Puerto Iguazú.
 We flew there from Buenos Aires, with [Latam Airlines](https://www.latam.com/en_un/).
 The city itself is rather small and safe, with most of the people working in tourism or related services.

 The easiest way to get from the airport to the hotel is by taxi.
 You pay a fixed price of about 10 euros in cash, in ARS, the Argentinian currency.
 The drivers are very friendly, and if you speak a bit of Spanish, you'll find out a lot about Argentina and about its people.

 We stayed at one of the new(er) hotels in the city, [Mérit Iguazú](https://www.booking.com/hotel/ar/merit-iguazu.en-gb.html).
 The services were good, and we also had access to a rooftop swimming pool.
 It was the perfect ending of a day, especially after having walked a lot in the heat.
-The hotel is also 10 minutes away from the main bus station, [Terminal de Omnibus De Ciudad de Puerto Iguazú](https://goo.gl/maps/Y5Ju35Go9UKgokV3A), from where the buses to the National Parks in both Argentina and Brazil are leaving.
+The hotel is also 10 minutes away from the main bus station, [Terminal de Omnibus De Ciudad de Puerto Iguazú](https://goo.gl/maps/Y5Ju35Go9UKgokV3A).
+That's the point from where the buses to the National Parks in both Argentina and Brazil are leaving.

 There are a lot of restaurants in the city.
 What we enjoyed the most was [Bambu Restobar](https://g.page/bamburestobar?share).
 There are definitely others that are fancier, but here we enjoyed the authenticity of the people.
 And the food (Argentinian-style pizza) was very good.

-You can only pay in cash in a lot of places in Puerto Iguazú, so you need to change money in the Argentinian currency.
-The Argentinian Pesos (ARS) has devalued fast in the past few years, so keep that in mind when you read about certain prices in ARS, as they change frequently.
+You can only pay in cash in a lot of places in Puerto Iguazú, so you need to buy some Argentinian Pesos (ARS).
+The currency has devalued fast in the past few years.
+Keep that in mind when you read about certain prices in ARS, as they change frequently.
 That includes the price for the Iguazu National Park visit - it is kept up-to-date on [iguazu-argentina website](https://iguazuargentina.com/en/parque-nacional-iguazu).

 You cannot buy the tickets in advance, but the lines at the entrance are not that long and move quite fast.
 Beware of the fact that only the cards that support swipe transactions work there (our European cards didn't).
 Also, there is an exchange office at the entrance, but it's not always open.
 The cashiers are very helpful, but it's a lot easier if you can pay in cash, in ARS.